Exocrine pancreatic insufficiency: Causes and pathogenesis

-Pancreatic acinar atrophy and chronic pancreatitis are the most common causes of exocrine pancreatic insufficiency in dogs and cats.

-In dogs, EPI is most common in young German Shepherds, and in Finland Rough Collies, and is inherited.
+Pancreatic acinar atrophy and chronic pancreatitis are the most common causes of exocrine pancreatic insufficiency in dogs and cats.In dogs, EPI is most common in young German Shepherds, and in Finland Rough Collies, and is inherited.
 In German Shepherds, the method of inheritance is through an autosomal recessive gene.
 In these two breeds, at least, the cause appears to be immune-mediated as a sequela to lymphocytic pancreatitis.
 The German Shepherd makes up about two-thirds of cases seen with EPI.
 Other breeds reported to be predisposed to EPI include terrier breeds, Cavalier King Charles Spaniels, Chow Chows, and Picardy Shepherds.

 Symptoms

 In animals, signs of EPI are not present until 85 to 90 percent of the pancreas is unable to secrete its enzymes.
 In dogs, symptoms include weight loss, poor hair coat, flatulence, increased appetite, coprophagia, and diarrhea.
 Feces are often yellow-gray in color with an oily texture.
-There are many concurrent diseases that mimic EPI, and severe pancreatitis is one that if allowed to continue unabated can lead to EPI.
+Many concurrent diseases mimic EPI, and severe pancreatitis is one that, if allowed to continue unabated, can lead to EPI.

 Diagnosis and treatment

 The most reliable test for EPI in dogs and cats is serum trypsin-like immunoreactivity (TLI); a low value indicates EPI.
 Fecal elastase levels may also be used for diagnosis in dogs.

 In dogs and cats, the best treatment is to supplement the animals' food with dried pancreatic extracts.
 Fresh pancreas can be substituted, but there is slight risk of disease transmission.
 Symptoms usually improve within a few days, but lifelong treatment is required to manage the condition.
-A rare side-effect of use of dried pancreatic extracts is oral ulceration and bleeding.
+A rare side-effect of the use of dried pancreatic extracts is oral ulceration and bleeding.

 Because of malabsorption, serum levels of cyanocobalamin (vitamin B12) and tocopherol (vitamin E) may be low.
 These may be supplemented, although since cyanocobalamin contains the toxic chemical cyanide, dogs that have serious cobalamin issues should instead be treated with hydroxocobalamin or methylcobalamin.

 Cyanocobalamin deficiency is very common in cats with EPI because about 99 percent of intrinsic factor (which is required for cyanocobalamin absorption from the intestine) is secreted by the pancreas.
 In dogs, this figure is about 90 percent, and only about 50 percent of dogs have this deficiency.

 Cats may suffer from Vitamin K deficiencies.
 If there is bacterial overgrowth in the intestine, antibiotics should be used, especially if treatment is not working.

-In dogs failing to gain weight or continuing to show symptoms, modifying the diet to make it low-fiber and highly digestible may help.
-Despite previous belief that low-fat diets are beneficial in dogs with EPI, more recent studies have shown that a high-fat diet may increase absorption of nutrients and better manage the disease.
+For dogs struggling to gain weight or continuing to show symptoms, switching to a low-fiber, highly digestible diet may help.
+Despite previous belief that low-fat diets are beneficial in dogs with EPI, more recent studies have shown that a high-fat diet may increase nutrient absorption and better manage the disease.
 However, it has been shown that different dogs respond to different dietary modifications, so the best diet must be determined on a case-by-case basis.

 One possible sequela, volvulus (mesenteric torsion), is a rare consequence of EPI in dogs.